hemisemidemipresent/btd6-modding-tutorial/README.md

 - Make sure you read the requirements of the mods you are using.
 Some mods haven't been updated for the latest version of the game, such as the leaked expansion and many of the old nexus mods.

 - Make sure there are no zip files in your Mods folder

-### Console says the mods are loaded but nothing has changed in the game

-You probably have a duplicate mod

 ### The mod manager crashes or doesn't work